cuevascarlos/ClinicalTrials/README.md

         **Train mode:** This mode does hyperparamenter optimization, train several models with different seeds and finally evaluate on test set.

         The hyperparameter optimization process is done if:
-            1. There is no .pkl file with pre-defined hyperparameters in the directory where the outputs will be saved.
+            1. There is no .pkl file with pre-defined hyperparameters in the directory where the outputs will be saved or a directory to read a .pkl file is not provided.
             2. The variable `HYPERPARAMETERS_SEARCH` is set to True.

-        Otherwise, the hyperparameters obtained for BioBERT in Experiment 2 rounded to 3 decimals are defined by default.
+        Otherwise, the hyperparameters used in Experiment 1 are defined by default.
 They can be modified to suit the user.

         **Test mode:** Evaluate the models saved locally on test set and compute the metrics at token level and word level (assigning the tag of the first subtoken, there exists the option of considering the most common entity in the subtokens) considering strict and default mode of `seqeval` framework and relaxed/lenient mode using `sklearn` library.
         Finally, a votation is done and the most common prediction with all the models is assigned to the word.

         **Inference mode:** Mode that infers over a given text or text file.
 It generates a .txt file with the spans that have been identified as entities, along with their start and end in the text, as well as the probability with which they have been classified.

+    - `model` directory that contains the model that is going to be fine-tuned on NER.

     - `data` directory that contains the .parquet files of the train, validation and test set.

-    - `model` directory that contains the model that is going to be fine-tuned on NER.

     - `save_path` directory to save all the fine-tuned models, reports, figures and evaluations.

         The script will create a folder inside the directory with the name `model_name-finetuned-ner`.

+    - `hyperparam` directory to read the .pkl file with desired hyperparameters.

     - `read_file` directory to read the file and infer.

     - `text` raw text to do inference.

-    Example (Hypothetical scenario): If we want to train BioBERT models with the dataset of Experiment 2 we could use the following command
+    - `experiment` (Just for reproducibility interests) The number of the experiment it is aimed to be reproduced "1" or "2".
+It automates some parts of the code that in other case should be changed manually from one experiment to another.
+    If `--experiment "1"` then in `HYPERPARAMETERS_SEARCH` is set to false and hyperparameter optimization is not done.

+    To run each experiment with the same hyperparameters it can be done as:
     ```
+    #Experiment 1 - BioBERT
+    python TrainingNER.py -mode "train" -d "./datasets/Experiment1" -m "./models/biobert-base-cased-v1.2" -s "./outputs/Experiment1/biobert-base-cased-v1.2-1attempt" -exp "1" -hy "./Hyperparameters/Experiment1.pkl

+    #Experiment 1 -LongFormer
+    python TrainingNER.py -mode "train" -d "./datasets/Experiment1" -m "./models/longformer-base-4096" -s "./outputs/Experiment1/longformer-base-4096-1attempt" -exp "1" -hy "./Hyperparameters/Experiment1.pkl

+    #Experiment 2 - BioBERT
+    python TrainingNER.py -mode "train" -d "./datasets/Experiment2" -m "./models/biobert-base-cased-v1.2" -s "./outputs/Experiment2/biobert-base-cased-v1.2-1attempt" -exp "2" -hy "./Hyperparameters/Experiment2_biobert.pkl

+    #Experiment 2 - LongFormer
-    python TrainingNER.py -mode "train" -d "../datasets/PICO-breast-cancer/Experiment2" -m "../models/biobert-base-cased-v1.2" -s "../outputs/Experiment2/biobert-base-cased-v1.2-1attempt"
+    python TrainingNER.py -mode "train" -d "./datasets/Experiment2" -m "./models/longformer-base-4096" -s "./outputs/Experiment2/longformer-base-4096-1attempt" -exp "2" -hy "./Hyperparameters/Experiment2_longformer.pkl
     ```
-    In this case, the script will save everything in `../outputs/Experiment2/biobert-base-cased-v1.2-1attempt/biobert-base-cased-v1.2-finetuned-ner`.
+    The script will save everything in directories as for example `./outputs/Experiment2/biobert-base-cased-v1.2-1attempt/biobert-base-cased-v1.2-finetuned-ner`.

+    The experiment argument can be removed for experiment 2 and the -hy argument can be deleted in Experiment 1 in case default values have not been modified.
+If interested in carrying out hyperparameter optimization, the -hy argument have to be omitted for Experiment 2.

     To ensure that the statistical analysis in the next step works, all runs performed in each experiment (i.e., for each data split) must be stored in the same folder.
 The directory corresponding to each run should start with the model name used, which will serve later as an identifier.
 To guarantee everything works correctly, it should either be *biobert-base-cased-v1.2* or *longformer-base-4096* (or the name of the version used).

     **Remark.** Two things have to be changed manually for reproducibility in both experiments.
 Firstly, when defining the data_file dictionary, the line with key 'valid' must be commented out for Experiment 1.
 Secondly,the argument `eval_dataset` in Trainer during the training step (not in hyperparameters fine-tuning).
 To do Experiment 1 `eval_dataset=tokenized_datasets['test']`, by default it is set to `eval_dataset=tokenized_datasets['valid']` for Experiment 2.